Boardman River

 The Boardman River (/bɔːɹdmən/ BORD-mən), also known as the Ottaway River (/ɒtəweɪ/ AH-tə-way) or the Boardman–Ottaway River, is a 28.2 mi river in the northwestern Lower Peninsula of Michigan.
-It rises in western Kalkaska County, and flows west and north through Grand Traverse County to end in downtown Traverse City at the Grand Traverse Bay, a bay of Lake Michigan.
+It rises in western Kalkaska County, and flows west and north through Grand Traverse County to Grand Traverse Bay, a bay of Lake Michigan, in downtown Traverse City.
 The river's watershed drains an area of 295 sqmi through a combined 130 mi of river and tributaries.
 Additionally, the Boardman River is considered one of the top ten trout streams in Michigan.

 History

 Siphoning operations draining the reservoir behind Boardman Dam in July 2017; this operation realigned the watercourse under the Robbins Bridge (foreground).

-Robbins Bridge in Garfield Township, which carries Cass Road over the river, was constructed in 2016.